jonlpersson/ed-latimore/site/_posts/2021-12-01-how-to-quit-smoking-weed.md

 article_type: Article
 title: How to quit smoking weed
 permalink: /how-to-quit-smoking-weed/
-tags: [addiction-sobriety]
+tags:
+  - overcoming-addiction
+description: >-
-description: If you find yourself struggling to quit weed despite obvious consequences, then this guide is for you.
+  If you find yourself struggling to quit weed despite obvious consequences, then this guide is for you.
 image: /assets/images/thumbnails/ed-holding-cbd.jpg
 ---
 **This is a guest post by Regan Jacklin, co-creator of Vice Breakers and Dick Detox with Ed Latimore**

 If I’m being honest, the first few years of smoking weed were incredible…